 - You will be allowed to make a telephone call in order to contact family, friends, or bail bondsman.

-- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, if not you you will have to wear a jail uniform.
+- If you think you will get released quickly, you will be allowed to keep wearing your own clothes, if not you will have to wear a jail uniform.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help other people that get arrested make it through jail processing?

 Speak Your Mind